-Out of a total of 1,615 decisions taken on the merits in 2019, 30% resulted in a positive decision.
-This represents a slight decrease compared to 2018 where recognition rates remained at 35%.
-Subsidiary protection in 2019 also decreased to 19% of the cases decided on the substance compared to 20% in 2018.
-Similarly the refugee status recognition rate decreased to 11% compared to 15% in 2019.
+Out of a total of 2,195 decisions taken on the merits in 2020, 37% resulted in a positive decision.
+This represents a slight increase compared to 2019 where recognition rates remained at 30%.
+Subsidiary protection in 2020 also increased to 32% of the cases decided on the substance compared to 15% in 2019.
+However, the refugee status recognition rate continued to decrease to 8% in 2020 compared to 13% in 2019 and 15% in 2018.

-As of the end of 2016, Afghan nationals started to be arbitrarily considered as manifestly unfounded cases.
-They were issued negative decisions in the regular procedure, except for cases where they were – unlawfully – determined in pre-removal detention centres where the accelerated procedure is the only one applied.
-Out of the 828 asylum seekers whose cases were examined under the accelerated procedure in 2019, 566 were originating from Afghanistan.
+As of the end of 2016, Afghan nationals are arbitrarily considered as manifestly unfounded applicants.
+They are predominantly considered and refused in the Accelerated Procedure.
+Out of the 1,202 asylum seekers whose cases were examined under the accelerated procedure in 2020, 68% (828 asylum seekers) were originating from Afghanistan.

-The recognition rate for Afghan asylum seekers remained very low in recent years, reaching only 2.5% in 2016 and 1.5% in 2017.
-Similarly to 208, the recognition rate stagnated at 6% in 2019.
+The recognition rate for Afghan asylum seekers remained very low in recent years, reaching only 2.5% in 2016, 1.5% in 2017 and 4% in 2019.
 In the majority of cases protection was granted following court decisions overturning refusals.
 The “striking discrepancy between the Bulgarian and the EU average recognition rate for Afghans” has been raised by the European Commission, as well as jurisdictions in other Member States, as a matter of concern.

-The recognition of Afghan applicants in 2019 remained at 6% overall; 2% refugee status and 4% subsidiary protection, although still far below the 46% average recognition rate across the EU.
+The recognition of Afghan applicants in 2020 decreased back to 1.8% overall; 1% refugee status and 0.8% subsidiary protection, far below the average recognition rate across the EU.

 Applications for international protection lodged by Turkish nationals are treated as manifestly unfounded as they are considered as originating from a “safe country of origin”, notwithstanding the fact that the Bulgarian asylum system presently does not officially apply any of the safe country concepts.
 Bulgaria has not adopted a list of “safe countries or origin” since 2001.
 As a result, the “safe country of origin” concept is not formally listed as a ground for rejection, i.e. as a ground for considering the application as manifestly unfounded, thus hindering an effective access to appeals.

 The rejection rate of Turkish asylum seekers reached 100% both in 2018 and 2019.
+In 2020 just one Turkish national was granted protection in Bulgaria.
 Moreover, despite settled case-law whereby the lodging of an application for international protection entitles the asylum seeker to apply for an immediate release from detention, many Turkish asylum seekers are kept in immigration detention centers for the duration of their entire asylum procedure, in violation of national law.
 They are subsequently subject to negative decisions and deported back to Turkey.
 In such cases, the immigration police makes every effort to prevent Turkish detainees from accessing lawyers and legal advice.
+Additionally, in 2020 the authorities used the COVID-19 mandatory 14-days quarantine to organise speedy and effective readmissions of the Turkish nationals within this period of time, thus preventing them from meeting a lawyer and obtaining independent advice on their rights and legal avenues.
+Altogether 28 Turkish nationals were readmitted to Turkey in 2020 within the period of mandatory quarantine without any guarantees to have been informed about the possibility to claim asylum in Bulgaria, or to be in practice assisted to submit an application for international protection, if willing to do so.

-Nationalities from certain countries such as Turkey, Ukraine, Russia, China, Morocco and Algeria are discriminatorily treated as manifestly unfounded applications with zero recognition rates.
+Nationalities from certain countries such as Ukraine, Morocco, Tunisia and Algeria are discriminatorily treated as manifestly unfounded applications with zero recognition rates.
 To many of these nationalities, the status determination is mostly conducted under an Accelerated Procedure in pre-removal detention facilities, in violation of the law.

 See e.g. (Switzerland) Federal Administrative Court, Decision E-3356/2018, 27 June 2018; (Belgium) Council of Alien Law Litigation, Decision No 185 279, 11 April 2017.